Patara, Jalandhar

-Patara is a village located in Jalandhar district in the state of Punjab in north India.
+Patara is a village located in Jalandhar district in the state of Punjab in North India.

 Location

-The village is located off the Jalandhar-Hoshiarpur Road and is about 8-9 kilometres from the Jalandhar city centre.
-Hoshiarpur is about 40 km from Patara.
-The Jalandhar Cantonment is about 5 km from Patara.
+The village is located off the Jalandhar-Hoshiarpur Road, about 8-9 kilometres from the Jalandhar city centre.
+Hoshiarpur City is about 40 km from Patara.
+The Jalandhar Cantonment is located about 5 km from Patara.

 History

-Patara Village was founded by a wrestler by the name of Dullo, a Jatt Landlord belonging to Khunkhun Clan, nearly 500 years ago.
-Dullo Jatt, mothers village was Kangniwal near Jalandhar.
+Patara Village was found by a Dullo, a wrestler Jat landlord belonging to Khunkhun Clan, nearly 500 years ago.
+The mother of Dullo Jatt was from Kangniwal village, near Jalandhar.

 Nihala and Ruldu were the descendants of Dullo Jatt. the Khunkhun Jatt families of Patara maintain the suffix of the two names, Nihala Ke descendants of Nihala and Ruldu Ke descendants of Ruldu.